PlantML/PlantML.github.io/pages/about_news.md

 <img src="/images/people/Serena.png" width="100" Hspace="30" align="right">Serena is a new graduate student in the, hold your breath, Plant Biology Program, the Computational Math., Sci., Math Program, AND the Moleculr Plant Science Program.
 She is a MSU Plant Science Fellow and an NSF Fellow of the IMPACTS training program.
 She graduated from the Cornell University in 2019 and has been rotating in two other labs.
 [Here is the funny Slack exchange](/images/news/200221_serena-slack.png) when I found out she is joining us!

+### 1/1/20: Christina's study on using genomic and transcriptomic information to predict trait is published

+Can transcriptome data be used to predict traits?
+In the study titled [__Transcriptome-Based Prediction of Complex Traits in Maize__](https://www.ncbi.nlm.nih.gov/pubmed/31641024), Christina, in collaboration with Jeremy, a rotating student at the time, and Bob VanBuren tested this and found out that not only we can predict traits with transcriptomes, but they may tell us more than genomic data can.
+The finding is featured in [MSU Today](https://msutoday.msu.edu/news/2020/scientists-improve-yield-predictions-based-on-seedling-data/)!

 ### 10/25/19: Beth defended her PhD

 <img src="/images/news/191025_beth-before-defense.png" width="100" Hspace="30" align="right">Beth defended her PhD thesis today titled _Specilized metabolism and stress response: studies in predicting gene function and regulation_.
 The seminar was held in Plant Biology Lab 247 and was attended by both her colleagues, friends, and families.
 Beth is moving to University of Wisconsin-Madison to take a postdoctoral position applying molecular evolutionary and computaional approaches to plant biochemistry.
 We wish her all the best!
 The picture on the right shows Beth right before her defense.